 Depending on the county, the death certificate may also be filed and publicly available.

 The county clerks will insist that social security numbers and other sensitive information be redacted from documents that are filed.
-This includes redacting all but the last three digits of the social security numbers, etc. The county clerks have gotten better about this over the years.
+This includes redacting all but the last three digits of the social security numbers, etc.

 On request, the probate courts can also order records sealed or kept private if there is some other reason for keeping information private.
 This is not all that common, but it is a possibility.